inthewaves/signal-latex-bot/latex-container/README.md

 Then, generate seccomp filters for the container based on the current system, using the base filters (`podman-{latex,dvipng}-base.json`) to create a seccomp filter for the current system.

 The hook needs to be installed first.
-On Fedora 32+, you can run `dnf install -y oci-seccomp-bpf-package`.
+On Fedora 32+, you can run `dnf install -y oci-seccomp-bpf-hook`.
 For other distributions, you can try building from source (instructions at https://www.redhat.com/sysadmin/container-security-seccomp).
 After the hook is installed, the following commands should be run as root: